Carnegie Mellon University

-Software reuse, software agents, mobile computing, context-aware systems, internet of things, disaster management
+Software reuse, software agents, mobile computing, context-aware systems, smart spaces and communities, internet of things, disaster management

 Ph.D.
 1971, University of Illinois

-Dr. Martin L. Griss is the Director of Carnegie Mellon University, Silicon Valley campus and Associate Dean.
-He is direcor of the Disaster Management Initiative, and founder and former director of the Cylab Mobility Research Center.
-He has held multiple positions in education and research at CMUSV over the last ten years.
+Dr. Martin L. Griss is a Principal Research Scientist, leading research in several software-intensive systems areas.
+He is director of the Disaster Management Initiative, and founder and former director of the Cylab Mobility Research Center.
+He has held multiple positions in education and research at CMUSV over the last ten years, most recently as Director of Carnegie Mellon University, Silicon Valley campus and Associate Dean.
 With over 40 years of experience in software development, education, and research, Martin spent two decades as Principal Laboratory Scientist at Hewlett-Packard and as Director of HP's 70-person Software Technology Laboratory.
 Martin is a leading authority on software reuse and component-based development and led HP’s corporate reuse program.
 Also at HP Labs, where he was widely known as HP’s “Reuse Rabbi,” Martin spearheaded work on software agents and mobile applications, software tools and process, UML standards, and component-based software engineering.